xyzAsia is a travel magazine for baby boomers and retirees living in Asia, and for senior travellers from other parts of the world visiting Asia

 "Travel, in the younger sort, is part of education; in the elder, part of experience"

 There are thousands of travel blogs and dozens of online travel magazines on the web.
 Most cater to backpackers, families travelling with children, specialist adventure travellers or various luxury travel niches.
-They are very few catering to seniors, especially seniors travelling in Asia.
+They are very few catering to seniors, especially retirees travelling in Asia.

 Seniors have special needs when travelling, and most look for destinations and travel experiences where they can take things at a slower pace.
 Most are retired, so are not constrained by dates by which they have to return to work.
 Some spend months on the road, seeing places that they never had time to visit during their working years.